-Women who receive instruction in female condom use, along with opportunities to practice method-related skills on a pelvic model, have an increased likelihood of using the method, of using it correctly and of viewing it in a favorable light.1 The strongest predictors of female condom use found in a U.S. trial of an intervention aimed at reducing women's risk of HIV and other sexually transmitted diseases (STDs) were having had instruction and skills training, and intending to use the method.
+Women who receive instruction in female condom use, along with opportunities to practice method-related skills on a pelvic model, have an increased likelihood of using the method, of using it correctly and of viewing it in a favorable light.1 The strongest predictors of female condom use that emerged in a randomized controlled trial of a multisite intervention aimed at reducing women's risk of HIV and other sexually transmitted diseases (STDs) were having had instruction and skills training, and intending to use the method.

-The trial was conducted between May 1995 and August 1997 in Baltimore, Maryland; New York City; and Seattle, Washington.
-Women were recruited at community-based programs, family planning clinics and STD clinics, as well as through advertisements, flyers and community presentations.
+The trial was conducted between May 1995 and August 1997 in Baltimore, New York City and Seattle; women were recruited at community-based programs, family planning clinics and STD clinics, as well as through advertisements, flyers and community presentations.
 To be eligible, women had to be HIV-negative and at least 17 years old, and they had to have had intercourse with a male partner during the past three months.
 In addition, during the past year, eligible women had to have received an STD diagnosis, had three or more sexual partners, or had sex with a man who engaged in risky behavior.
 A total of 604 women were enrolled and were randomly assigned to a six-week intervention or a control group.

 Those assigned to the intervention attended six weekly group sessions in which they were given skills training in communication, goal setting and male condom use; received information and watched a video about the female condom; observed a demonstration of female condom insertion using a pelvic model; and were provided an opportunity to practice on the model.
 Clinicians encouraged participants to practice inserting the female condom before using it with a partner.
 Women in the control group attended a one-hour nutrition counseling session and received printed instructions on how to use male and female condoms.
 Free female condoms were available to all women interested in trying the method.